eohne/BayesianFactorZoo.jl/README.md

 - `bma_sdf`: Bayesian Model Averaged SDF

 #### `dirac_ss_sdf_pvalue(f::Matrix{Float64}, R::Matrix{Float64}, sim_length::Int, lambda0::Vector{Float64})`

-Tests the null hypothesis H₀: λ = λ₀ when γ = 0 using a Dirac spike-and-slab prior.
-When λ₀ = 0, compares factor models using the algorithm in Proposition 1 of the paper.

 Parameters:
 - `f`: t × k matrix of factors